What to Do in Oxford: The Hidden Gem of Canterbury

 Experience a real country Kiwi market at the Oxford Farmers’ Market.
 The market is on every Sunday, whatever the weather, with over 25 stalls to browse.
 See, try and buy a wide range of local meats, fruit, vegetables, preserves, flowers, baking, sauces and pick up some brunch and coffee.

 Location: Main Road

 If looking for a destination campsite or simply a gorgeous environment for a picnic, consider Ashley Gorge.
 This unspoiled area is an attractive forest setting with ice-cold alpine water running through the gorge.

-Location: Ashley Gorge Road, 9km north of Oxford
+Location: Ashley Gorge Road, 9km (6 miles) north of Oxford

 With little light pollution, Oxford is a fantastic place to observe the southern night’s sky.
 Amp up the experience by seeing the stars through the powerful dome telescope at the Oxford Observatory.
 The observatory has regular open days, which is posted on their Facebook page.

 Oxford is a quirky little country town that you’ll want to explore.
 You’ll get a great idea about the culture of the town through the art galleries and craft stores.
 Pop into Arts in Oxford to see the latest exhibition.
 Pick up something unique from Oxford Cottage Crafts.
 See glass works at the Creative Glass Studio.
 Find something special at the Village Green Antiques.